datawater/htmld/README.md

 # HTMLd
 ##  An html "linker"
-### It looks through the provided HTML file, finds scripts and css files and imbeds them into the html file
+### The program looks through the provided HTML file, finds scripts and css files and imbeds them into the html file

 ## Quick start